andreas-butler/idb-transaction-commit/EXPLAINER.md

 ## Potential developer confusion
 The primary concern about adding commit() is developer confusion, specifically confusion regarding whether and when commit() should be called.
 Adding commit() to the API may obfuscate the fact that indexedDB still has an auto-commit functionality.
 Developers may incorrectly believe that they must call commit() on all transactions lest they leave them dangling in the database.
 While this is a rather benign misunderstanding as it encourages always calling commit() and thus always increasing the throughput of the final requests made on a database, it is not ideal for the behaviour of indexedDB to seem at all unintuitive or opaque.

-## Possibility of obsolescing autocommit
-In general there might be concern regarding the fact that the explicit commit() is strictly better than indexedDB’s autocommit functionality (increasing throughput at no expense to the developer, who themselves have the best understanding of when they are completely finished with a transaction).
-As a result, calling commit() commit at the end of every transaction may very well become best practice, indicating that the autocommit functionality is superfluous.
-The best argument for the continued existence of the autocommit functionality is that it serves as a failsafe for any event in which a developer does not call commit() explicitly, in which case the autocommit will commit the transaction and prevent it from dangling.

 Obviously even if calling commit() always becomes best practice, autocommit will not likely be removed.

 # Spec changes
 See [https://github.com/w3c/IndexedDB/pull/242](https://github.com/w3c/IndexedDB/pull/242)

-# Considered alternatives
-## API call to ‘commit when ready’
-There was discussion regarding implementing a commit method that would allow a developer to extend the life of a transaction as they saw fit.
-Such a scheme would allow for an easier method of doing asynchronous work upon which a transaction depended between initializing the transaction and committing it.
-At present it is difficult to have the results of asynchronous work affect a transaction because of how autocommitting detects when a transaction has no work left to do (essentially script would likely figure that a transaction could be committed while it was waiting for async work to be done because it would have no immediate requests open against it).
-Such an implementation of commit was put aside for the time being because of the potential complications it could cause if developers don’t carefully manage their open database transactions.

 # Potential future features
 ## Resurfacing commit errors